Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

-As you can see, both DataFrames and Series in pandas have an index that can be used to select values, but they also have column labels to identify columns in DataFrames.
+As you can see, both the DataFrame and Series in pandas have an index that can be used to select values, but they also have column labels to identify columns in DataFrames.
 In the next sections, we will use many of these features to explore real-world data and learn some useful data analysis procedures.

 For a comprehensive overview of pandas data structures, we recommend you to have a look at pandas online documentation about data structures [^urlds] as well as Chapter 5 in {cite}`McKinney2017`.
 <!-- #endregion -->